xiangivyli/it_foundamental_course/README.md

 - Limited in schema complexity
 - Data stored in memory for quick access

-For example: Redis, Memcached, etcd from Kubernetes
+For example: Redis, Memcached, etcd from Kubernetes (store cluster status in real-time)

 **Column** Databases
 - Suitable for handling unstructured data
 - Values divided into multiple columns
 - No predefined schema required
-- Excellent for time series data and loT applications
+- Excellent for **time series** data and loT applications
 - Easily scalable across multiple servers

 For example: Cassandra, HBase